CYBER-GIRLS/UniPay/replit.md

 UniPay is structured as a single-page application (SPA) with a clear separation between its backend and frontend components.

 ### UI/UX Decisions
 The frontend features a modern, Revolut-inspired interface, built with `shadcn/ui` (Radix UI, Tailwind CSS).
-Key design elements include a fixed top navigation, responsive navigation (desktop sidebar, mobile bottom nav), a modern color palette with violet/indigo gradients and pastel accents, card-based layouts with shadows and rounded corners, Framer Motion for animations, and a gradient balance card with quick action buttons. `DashboardLayout` is used for authenticated users and `AuthLayout` for unauthenticated users.
+Key design elements include a fixed top navigation with a wallet icon logo, a collapsible sidebar with smooth animations (desktop only; mobile uses bottom navigation), a modern color palette with violet/indigo gradients and pastel accents, card-based layouts with shadows and rounded corners, Framer Motion for animations, and a gradient balance card with quick action buttons. `DashboardLayout` is used for authenticated users and `AuthLayout` for unauthenticated users.

+**Collapsible Sidebar:** The desktop sidebar supports collapse/expand functionality with:
+- Toggle button with arrow icon (ChevronLeft/ChevronRight) for collapsing/expanding
+- Collapsed state (5rem width): Shows only icons with tooltips on hover
+- Expanded state (16rem width): Shows both icons and section labels
+- Smooth Framer Motion animations for width transitions and label reveal
+- Persistent state across navigation using Zustand store
+- All navigation sections accessible in both states

 **Dialog/Popup Scrolling Pattern:** All dialogs and popups use a standardized scrollable pattern to ensure proper viewport fitting:
 - `DialogContent`: `flex flex-col max-h-[90vh]` - Sets max height at 90% viewport and flex layout